Freshmen who graduated early gain NCAA tourney experience

 “I think Dominque has a great future for us and I told her all along … ‘all you can do is grow from this.’”

-From a coach’s perspective, it’s tough to know how the player will do thrown into the pressure-packed conference schedule midseason.
+From a coach’s perspective, it’s tough to know how a player will do thrown into the pressure-packed conference schedule midseason.

 Oregon State’s Von Oelhoffen graduated early from her small high school in Pasco, Washington, and soon afterward arrived on campus in Corvallis.

-Beavers coach Scott Rueck said, “It was kind of a mystery to add a high-schooler to your team at that point.”
+Beavers coach Scott Rueck noted, “It was kind of a mystery to add a high-schooler to your team at that point.”

 But Von Oelhoffen provided immediate perimeter depth and impressed everyone with her ability to quickly learn multiple positions.